phoenix-rtos/phoenix-rtos-doc/kernel/proc/msg.md

 # Message passing

 Message passing is the fundamental functionality of the operating system kernel which acts as a basic method of interaction between operating system components.
-Message passing in Phoenix-RTOS is synchronous.
+Message passing in Feniks-RTOS is synchronous.
 Sending thread is suspended until the receiving thread receives a message and responds to it.

 ## Ports